containers/podman-desktop/website/tutorial/deploying-a-kubernetes-application.md

 3. Select the YAML configuration file and click **Open**.
 A successful operation notification opens.
    ![notification](img/applied-yaml.png)
 4. Click **OK**.
-5. View the newly created deployment on the same page.
+5. View the newly created `my-nginx` deployment on the same page.
    ![new deployment](img/new-deployment.png)
 6. Restart the Podman Desktop application.
 7. Go to **Pods** from the left navigation pane.
-8. View the three newly created `nginx-deplyment` pods.
+8. View the two newly created `my-nginx` pods.
    ![new running pods](img/running-pods.png)

 ## Creating a service